 Our third meeting was on July 19 at Seda Vertis North.
 In the morning, the Cupcake and I had our food tasting, and then it was followed by an ocular with Angela and our event stylist, Kirae Salanguit of Passion Cooks.
 It’s a super small world that Angela and Kirae are close friends, and Kirae happens to be a good friend of the one and only Maan Fernandez again!
 Kirae even got Maan to be her Flower Girl two years ago when she got married, and I remember that time vividly because Maan had her gown delivered to Calyxta, and I watched her fit it!
 That meeting in Seda was incredibly fun and memorable, because it was like having casual and comfortable conversations with two people I felt like I’ve known for a while, when in reality I had just met them!

-Our third meeting with Angela took place on August 21, and it was with the Cupcake’s older brother, Kuya Jake, since he was our wedding host.
+Our third meeting with Angela took place on August 21 in Toby’s Estate, SM Aura—and it was with the Cupcake’s older brother, Kuya Jake, since he was our wedding host.
 We went through the wedding program together, and finalized other details.
 The last meeting was over a call on September 3—and it was to complete things we needed to buy for the mass, like our offertory baskets, etc. Angela gave a really encouraging pep talk as well—about how the day goes by so fast, so just savor each moment and completely enjoy it.
 No need to worry about anything else, because that’s her job.
 Even before her pep talk, I had no worries at all—because I knew that the Cupcake and I were in good hands.

 During the wedding day itself, I felt so spoiled.
 I had a Bride Manager, Joyce, who assisted me in everything.
-She held my phone, made sure I had an extra pair of comfortable shoes in her bag just in case my feet hurt, would give me water or mint whenever I requested, made sure I ate, helped me pee when I was already wearing my gown, and sewed the bustle of my gown to strengthen it because my train kept falling.
+She held my phone, insisted I put an extra pair of comfortable shoes in her bag just in case my feet hurt, would give me water or mint whenever I requested, made sure I ate, helped me pee when I was already wearing my gown, and sewed the bustle of my gown to strengthen it because my train kept falling.

 I know some brides have had their horror stories during their wedding day, but I honestly can’t think of anything to share about mine.
 I felt like I was on cloud nine from the moment I woke up, up until I went to bed after the after-party—and I can’t thank Angela and her team enough for that.
 I’m really glad that through this wedding experience, I got to meet people like Angela and Kirae, who have become my friends.
 To be honest, one of the things I miss about the wedding, aside from being a bride (Haha!), is them!
 It makes me want to get married to the Cupcake all over again—just so I can do a repeat of working with our wonderful suppliers.